-Speaking of the outdoors, whether you’ve got a big garden or a small balcony or something in between, you can still plant things like parsley or carrot seedlings.
-Kids can help or make personalised stakes for the pots using craft sticks and permanent markers.
+Autumn is a great time to get into the garden, and with the Easter break, you might find you’ve got the time.
+Whether you’ve got a big garden or a small balcony or something in between, you can plant herbs like parsley and rosemary, vegetable seedlings and more.
 Make a day of it and cook up a storm with some budget-friendly Easter barbecue recipes.

 Pop some popcorn and binge on some Easter or bunny-themed movies (while you binge on Easter eggs too).
 Family favourites include Hop, Peter Rabbit and that old classic, Easter Parade.

-The ABC website has plenty of creative activities for kids, with familiar friends from favourite shows ready to be turned into crafts and keepsakes.
+If the weather’s no good, the ABC website has plenty of creative activities for young kids, with familiar friends from favourite shows ready to be turned into crafts and keepsakes.
 For plenty of Easter-themed fun, a quick search on Pinterest will open up a world of activities to engage and amuse, whether you’re a seasoned crafter or a beginner.

-Technology will continue to play a huge role in how we communicate and connect with loved ones at this time.
-But don’t forget to switch off and go old-school with a book or some exercise to keep your body and mind refreshed.
+Don’t forget to switch off and go old-school with a book or some exercise to keep your body and mind refreshed over Easter.
 We also have some useful energy saving tips including turning off the power when you’re not using it.